shantanuneema/geo_image_problem/README.md

-# geo_image_problem
-image similarity problem

 ## Image similarity search using FastAI and Locality Sensitive hashing (Annoy)
-### On fine grain microscopic rock thin sections
+### On fine grain microscopic rock thin sections to see similar fine grain patterns in 6 different types of rocks

 __High-level approach__ -
 1) Transfer learning from a ResNet-34 model(trained on ImageNet) to develop an image classifier for igneous and metamorphic rock thin sections.